-a) Meetings.
+(a) Meetings.
 In discharging its responsibilities, the Committee shall meet as often as it determines necessary or advisable, but not less frequently than quarterly.
 The Committee may also hold special meetings or act by unanimous written consent as the Committee may decide.
 The meetings may be in person or telephone.
 The Committee shall keep written minutes of its meetings and shall deliver a copy of such minutes to the Board and to the corporate secretary of the Company for inclusion in the Company's minute books, and reports of Committee meetings will be presented at the next regularly scheduled Board meeting.
-The Committee may meet in separate executive sessions with other directors, the CEO and other Company employees, agents or representatives invited by the Compensation Committee
+The Committee may meet in separate executive sessions with other directors, the CEO and other Company employees, agents or representatives invited by the Committee.
+At least annually, the Committee will also meet separately with the independent auditors and/or the held of internal audit (or, if applicable, internal audit service providers), without management present.

-- b) Procedures.
-The Committee may establish its own procedures, including the formation and delegation of authority to subcommittees, in a manner not inconsistent with this charter, the articles, or applicable laws or regulations.
+(b) Procedures.
+The Committee may establish its own procedures, including the formation and delegation of authority to subcommittees, in a manner not inconsistent with this charter, the articles, applicable securities laws, or the applicable rules and guidelines of any stock exchange on which the securities of the Company are listed.
 The Chairperson or majority of the Committee members may call meetings of the Committee.
 A majority of the authorized number of Committee members shall constitute a quorum for the transaction of Committee business, and the vote of a majority of the Committee members present at the meeting at which a quorum is present shall be the act of the Committee.
-The Committee shall review at least annually the adequacy of this charter and recommend any proposed changes to the Board for approval. - c) Resources.
-The Committee has been expressly authorized by the Board of the Company to (a) engage independent counsel and other advisors as it determines necessary to carry out its duties, (b) set and pay the compensation for any advisors employed by the Committee, and (c) communicate directly with the internal and external auditors.
+The Committee shall review and reassess at least annually the adequacy of this charter and recommend to the Board for approval any proposed changes, including any changes necessary to comply with applicable securities laws and applicable rules and guidelines of any stock exchange on which the securities of the Company are listed and any other laws applicable.